Supervised multiway factorization: Rank Selection Simulation

-Figure~\ref{rankFig} shows a scatterplot of the estimated rank and the true rank.
-Overall the estimated rank is a good predictor for the true rank; the correct ranks were chosen in 83 of the simulations, overestimated slightly in 13, and underestimated slightly for 4.
+Figure~\ref{rankFig} shows a scatterplot of the estimated rank and the true rank for each noise level.
+For $\sigma^2=1$ the estimated rank is a good predictor for the true rank; the correct ranks were chosen in 83 of the simulations, overestimated slightly in 13, and underestimated slightly for 4.
 This demonstrates that a likelihood cross-validation approach is reasonable to determine the rank of the model.
+For $\sigma^2=5$, the estimated rank still shows a clear association with the true rank, but it is less accurate, with a tendency toward under-estimation.
+When $\sigma^2=10$ the ranks are severely underestimated, as the low-rank signal is difficult to distinguish from the noise.
+For all null simulations ($R=0$) the approach correctly does not identify any signal.